 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-1st Year ID Card Collection Dates
+Student ID Card Collection Dates - General Notes

-What is student ID Card for?
+What is the student ID Card for?

 Your Student ID card will serve as your official identification for all college related matters, while also giving you access to many of the facilities/services across the campus.
 You may need your Student ID when: